MLflow Model Registry

 Registered Model

 An MLflow Model can be registered with the Model Registry.
-A registered model has a unique name, contains versions, associated transitional stages, model lineage, and other metadata.
+A registered model has a unique name, contains versions, aliases, tags, and other metadata.

 Model Version